 Hyundai has confirmed that it plans to unveil the Ioniq 6 in 2022, but not precisely when.
 According to the report from Korea Economic Daily we mentioned in the design section, the company planned to begin its production in Q1 2022, but it has postponed the SOP date by two to three months to May or June 2022.

 Hyundai Motor Group plans to invest USD 7.4 billion in the USA by 2025.
 A sizable portion of that amount is likely to go into EV production and improve the EV ecosystem.
-Hyundai has confirmed that it will begin manufacturing EVs in America, presumably at the Hyundai factory in Montgomery (Alabama), from 2022.
-The Hyundai Ioniq 6 or the Ioniq 5 could be the first EV the company manufactures in the country, which is likely to have the highest demand among all planned electric cars.
+Hyundai has confirmed that it will begin manufacturing EVs in America, presumably at its Montgomery (Alabama) factory, from 2022.
+The Genesis GV70 EV or Genesis Electrified GV70 will reportedly be HMG’s first U.S.-built EV, but later, the Hyundai Ioniq 6 could also see U.S. production.

 The Carscoops report says that the Ioniq 6 will reach U.S. showrooms at the end of next year.

-For companies like Hyundai, which have launched next-generation electric cars in 2021, the ongoing semiconductor shortage is proving a big hurdle and the pandemic’s effect.
+For companies like Hyundai, which have launched next-generation electric cars in 2021, the ongoing semiconductor shortage is proving a big hurdle.

 Ioniq 6 begins testing in the U.S.